Realme Narzo 60 price in Pakistan & specification

-The phone has a 6.43-inch super AMOLED capacitive touchscreen display with a resolution of 1080 x 2412 pixels and a refresh rate of 90 Hz.

-The device has 6 or 8 GB of RAM and 64 or 128 GB of built-in storage.
+It comes with 6 or 8 GB of RAM and 64 or 128 GB of internal storage space.

 Realme Narzo 60 price in Pakistan